owenBeresford/CatProfileDemo/README.md

 # OSStest
-this is only *three days* worth of typescript.
+this is only *four days* worth of typescript.
 This is not a product.
 +++++ I do not publish code without tests; this is not published +++++

 I am showing: